inanevin/LinaEngine/README.md

 ## Installation

 - git clone https://github.com/inanevin/LinaEngine
+- This project uses Premake5, .bat files for various environments are generated & inside the root directory.
 - Run one of the .bat files to generate projects for Visual Studio, GNU Make, XCode or CodeLite.
 - Open your project files in your IDE, build the projects.
 - After first build, you might receive path error, if so just build again, this will disappear